of Redington Pass envision protection of the rural backcountry

 trail management in the Pass.

-We hope the recent attention on Redington Pass as described in
+We hope that attention on Redington Pass as described in the media

-the media coverage links below will encourage everyone who recreates
+coverage links below will encourage everyone who recreates there

-there to be responsible users of our public lands.
-We encourage
+to be responsible users of our public lands.
+We encourage you

 Help us improve the Pass for all to share in the years to come.